 - Pour the mixed resin over the area prepared with adhesive tape and distribute it evenly over the entire surface.
 A plastic spatula can be a very good help here.
 You can also avoid unwanted bubbles in the material at this point by briefly blowing over the resin with a hot air dryer.
 Afterward, however, you must again observe the waiting time specified by the manufacturer, during which the epoxy resin hardens completely.

 - The first layer only serves as a base for this technique, so you should repeat the process once again to pour the second layer of resin.
 However, the first layer should also be sanded a little bit to allow the two layers to bond together optimally.

 Images: Wood’n Water Artwork and Design / www.woodnwater.com.br

-- After complete curing you can remove the adhesive tape.
-Then, as the next step, you can cover the edge of the already painted underside with tape at least 5 cm wide.
+- After complete curing, you can remove the adhesive tape.
+Then, as the next step, you can cover the edge of the already sealed underside with tape at least 5 cm wide.

-- Now carefully turn the table top upside down.
+- Now carefully turn the tabletop upside down.
 You can use leftover pieces of the wood you have cut to size, for example, to put underneath.
-In addition, you should also put a soft fleece underneath the table top so that the painted side is not damaged.
+In addition, you should also put a soft fleece underneath the tabletop so that the sealed underside is not damaged.

-- Now the tabletop has to be aligned absolutely in the scale again, so that you can pour the still liquid resin evenly over the top of your river table.
+- Now the tabletop has to be aligned absolutely in the scale again so that you can pour the still liquid resin evenly over the top of your river table.
 As soon as you have spread the resin with the spatula and it has dried sufficiently long, you can remove the remaining tape.
-Afterwards you take a fine sandpaper to sand down all sharp edges.
+Afterward, you take fine sandpaper to sand down all sharp edges.

 - To finally complete your work of art, you screw on the table legs you have chosen.
 A rustic, but at the same time elegant look can be achieved by using classic wooden legs.
 Stylish metal table legs turn the table into a modern, trendy piece of furniture.